What is a vaginal ring?

 - Insert a new ring as soon as you remember.

-- Use condoms for the next seven days.
+- Use condoms for the next seven days after inserting the ring.

 What happens if I get pregnant while I’m using a vaginal ring?

 A vaginal ring won’t harm a pregnancy.
 It is safe to continue the pregnancy (and stop using the vaginal ring) or to have an abortion.

 Can I use a vaginal ring after I’ve had a baby?